Binh2423/ECS_Advanced_Networking/content/1-introduction/_index.md

 6. **Monitoring**: Set up observability
 7. **Cleanup**: Remove all resources

-Each section builds upon the previous one, creating a complete, production-ready ECS networking solution.
+Each section builds upon the previous one, creating a complete, production-ready ECS networking solution that matches the architecture diagram.

 > **Workshop Information**
 > - **Estimated Time**: 6 hours total